 🧩 1.
 Joint ownership: a frequent source of tension

-When several people inherit a property together, they find themselves in joint ownership .
-This means that they are co-owners in equal shares (or according to the shares stipulated in the inheritance) and must make decisions together.
+When several people inherit a property together, they find themselves in joint ownership.
+This means that they are co-owners in equal shares (or according to the shares provided for in the inheritance) and must make decisions together.

 Problems often arise when: